LuongPhuHoa/blindpie/README.md

 ## Usage

-Use the `-help` command to show the help message:
+Use the `--help` command to show the help message:

 ```
  _     _ _           _       _